broadinstitute/blend_seq_paper/README.md

 * Blended Length Genome Sequencing (blend-seq):
   Combining Short Reads with Low-Coverage Long Reads to Maximize Variant Discovery

 A copy of the preprint can be found [here](https://www.biorxiv.org/content/10.1101/2024.11.01.621515v2).
+A summary will appear as a poster at AGBT 2025.
 Please refer to the paper for more details on the methods and results.

 ## Data